Arthur Lake (actor)

-Arthur Lake (born Arthur William Silverlake, April 17, 1905 – January 9, 1987) was an American actor known best for bringing Dagwood Bumstead, the bumbling husband of Blondie, to life in film, radio, and television.
+Arthur William Lake (né Silverlake, April 17, 1905 – January 9, 1987) was an American actor known best for bringing Dagwood Bumstead, the bumbling husband of Blondie, to life in film, radio, and television.

 Early life and career

 Arthur William (Silverlake) Lake was born on April 17, 1905, in Corbin, Kentucky, when his father Arthur Adolph Silverlake (né Timberlake) and uncle Archie Glenn Silverlake (né Timberlake) were touring with a circus in an aerial act known as "The Flying Silverlakes".
 His mother, Edith Goodwin (née Edith Blanche Fautch) was an actress.
 His parents later appeared in vaudeville in a skit "Family Affair", traveling throughout the South and Southwest United States.
 Arthur first appeared on stage as a baby in Uncle Tom's Cabin; his sister Florence and he became part of the act in 1910.
 Their mother took the children to Hollywood to get into films, and Arthur made his screen debut in the silent Jack and the Beanstalk (1917).
 Florence became a successful actress achieving a degree of fame as one of the screen wives of comedian Edgar Kennedy.

 Universal Pictures signed Lake to a contract where, as an adolescent, he played character parts in Westerns.
 At age 19 he began starring in a long series of comedy shorts for Universal, which ran through 1930.
 He signed with RKO Radio Pictures shortly after it formed in 1928.
 There he made Dance Hall (1929), and Cheer Up and Smile (1930).

 Moviegoers first heard Lake speak when he appeared as Harold Astor, the lead of the 1929 musical comedy On with the Show!, which is notable as the first all-talking feature film using the Vitaphone process, and as Warner Bros' first all-color film shot in two-color Technicolor.

 In the early sound film era, Lake typically played light romantic roles, often with a comic "Mama's Boy" tone to them, such as 1931's Indiscreet, starring Gloria Swanson.
 He also had a substantial part as the bellhop in the 1937 film Topper.